 We had lots of fun with this room, even though it wasn’t very functional (a room that barely accommodates four people does not a dining space make).
 We actually built that table ourselves (using a thrift store pedestal base and a giant piece of wood screwed in from below and then painted glossy black).
 I also spray primed and painted the old chandelier white (it used to be brass) and replaced the long pointy fire-shaped bulbs with modern round ones.
 But my favorite little adventure in there was painting the area over the chair rail with tiffany-box blue paint, and then using chalk to draw subtle leafy branches on the wall.
 Crazy yes, but lots of fun (I even used a spray fixative from the craft store to keep it from rubbing off).
 More on that project here.

-Master Bedroom, First House (8 Months In):
+Our Bedroom, First House (8 Months In):

 Yikes, this room was baaad.
 Much like the living room everything looked really sparse.
 And yes, that’s a printer/fax machine hiding on the floor in the corner.
 Freelance copywriter from home = actually faxing things pretty regularly.
 But there’s no excuse for having it on the floor in the bedroom.
 And the too small art and too low bed with nothing else going on to fill things in around them kind of kills me.
 Thank goodness for living and learning.